FAQs on How to Claim a Pension from Abroad

 If the foreign pension provider has already issued its pension decision, it is more complicated to withdraw the application.
 For more information, contact the pension provider that issued the pension decision.

-Question: I have applied for a pension from Germany.
+Question: I have claimed for a pension from Germany.
 The German pension authority has asked me to supplement my application with a lot more information.
 I’m not sure about all the things they want to know.
 Can the Finnish Centre for Pensions reply to the German pension authority on my behalf?

-Reply: No, unfortunately the Finnish Centre For Pensions cannot reply to the questions you have got on your behalf.
+Reply: No, unfortunately the Finnish Centre for Pensions cannot reply to the questions you have got on your behalf.
 Nor will it provide translations in writing of the documents you have been sent.
 But the Finnish Centre for Pensions can help you answer the questions.

 A foreign pension authority may ask you for more detailed information when it establishes your right to a pension.
 It is very important that you answer their questions.
 If you don’t, the processing of your pension application can be delayed or, at worst, your application may be rejected.
 The questions are usually written in the official language of the country in questions, but you have the right to answer them in English or in any other official EU language.